Inductor Basics: Structure, Parameters, and Measurement

 The property of an inductor is just the opposite of that of the capacitor.
 It can prevent alternating current from passing and allow direct current to pass through smoothly.

 When the DC signal passes through the coil, the resistance is the resistance of the wire itself, and the voltage drop is very small.
-When the AC signal passes through the coil, the self-induced electromotive force will be generated at both ends of the coil.
+When the AC signal passes through the coil, a self-induced electromotive force will be generated at both ends of the coil.
 The direction of self-induced electromotive force is opposite to the direction of applied voltage, hindering the passage of AC.
 The higher the frequency, the greater the coil impedance.

-Inductors often work with capacitors in circuits to form LC filters, LC oscillators, etc. In addition, people also use the characteristics of inductors to manufacture choke coils, transformers, relays and so on.
+Inductors often work with capacitors in circuits to form LC filters, LC oscillators, etc. In addition, people also use the characteristics of inductors to manufacture choke coils, transformers, relays, and so on.

 2. Functions

-In the circuit, the inductor mainly plays the role of filtering, oscillation, delay and notching.
-Besides, it can also filter signal and noise, stabilize current and suppress electromagnetic wave interference.
+In the circuit, the inductor mainly plays the role of filtering, oscillation, delay, and notching.
+Besides, it can also filter signal and noise, stabilize current, and suppress electromagnetic wave interference.

 The most common function of the inductor in the circuit is to form an LC filter circuit together with capacitors.
-If the DC with many interference signals is passing through the LC filter circuit, then the AC interference signal will be changed into heat energy by the inductor.
+If DC with many interference signals is passing through the LC filter circuit, then the AC interference signal will be changed into heat energy by the inductor.
 The signal with a higher frequency is the easiest to be impeded, thereby the interference signal of higher frequency is inhibited.

-Series&Parallel LC circuit
+Series and Parallel LC circuit

 IV Parameters of Inductors

-The main parameters of the inductor are inductance, allowable deviation, quality factor, distributed capacitance and rated current.
+The main parameters of the inductor are inductance, allowable deviation, quality factor, distributed capacitance, and rated current.

 1. Inductance